alain-andre/prime/doc/prime.fr-FR.md

 Méthode: filter
 --------------

-Creates and returns a new object with all of the elements of the object for which the provided filtering fonction returns `true`.
+Creates and retourne a new object with all of the elements of the object for which the provided filtering fonction retourne `true`.

 ### Paramètres